edvineshagh/Sitecore.Strategy.Scheduler/README.md

 1. Not every agent is evaluate for execution.

-	The existing scheduler loops through every agent and call respective Scheduler+Agent.IsDue() method to determine if the respective agent execute method should be called.
+	The existing scheduler loops through every agent and call respective Scheduler+Agent.IsDue() method to determine if the agent execute method should be called.
 	This contribution keeps track of agents next runtime in a heap (sorted list) and only calls agents whose runtime do not exceed the current timestamp.

 2. Scheduler sleeps for longer duration if possible.

-	The existing scheduler uses fixed-time-step sleep duration as specified by configuration file setting `/sitecore/scheduling/frequency`.
-Therefore the scheduler thread wakes-up to re-evaluate agents IsDue() method even if there are no agents that need to be executed.
+	The existing scheduler uses fixed-time-step sleep duration as specified by the configuration file setting `/sitecore/scheduling/frequency`.
+Therefore, the scheduler thread wakes-up to re-evaluate agents 'IsDue() method even if there are no agents that need to be executed.
 In contrast, this implementation uses variable-time-step duration, which is frequently seen in game and software simulation engines.
-With this approach, the scheduler keeps track of agent next runtime and sleep until the first agent that needs to be executed.
-If the duration until next agent runtime is less than the scheduler configuration frequency, then configuration frequency is used to insure system is not overloaded by continual running agents and perserving existing sheduler behavior.
+With this approach, the scheduler keeps track of agents' next runtime and sleeps until the first agent that needs to be executed.
+If the duration until the next agent runtime is less than the scheduler configuration frequency, then the configuration frequency is used for the sleep time to insure that the system is not overloaded by continual running back-to-back scheduled agents; thereby, perserving existing sheduler behavior.

 3. Control execution sequence